 WHAT IF I would have placed the trade?
 I missed out on a golden opportunity.
 I knew this was going to happen.
 Such thoughts cloud your mind, and to make up for the lost opportunity, you might buy the stock at a double price after convincing yourself that the price will increase further.
 While this might seem like a logical decision at the time, it will be based on REGRET and not analysis.
 Hence, more often than not, you will find yourself on the losing side of the trade.

 On the other hand, there might be a position that you might take even though you are not sure of it.
 Say that you are unsure about the price of ABC Limited rising but invest in it nonetheless since many experts are banking on it.
 As the day progresses, the stock price starts falling.
 This is another place where REGRET can step in, making you sell the stock without analyzing its performance and potential recovery during the day.

 While trading in stocks, it is important to remember that you will miss some opportunities or have a few bad trades.
 Accept this reality and calm your mind whenever you face any such event.

 A term that gained popularity due to social media, FOMO has existed long before we even knew computers.
 FOMO is a social anxiety that starts from the thought that others are benefitting from an opportunity that you are missing out on.

 It is an anxiety that causes traders to take positions much after the window of opportunity has closed.

 When you trade in stocks, it is important to remember that you will probably lose more trades than you win.
 While this might seem demotivating, once you understand and accept this possibility and create robust risk management to maximize your winnings and minimize your losses.

-The emotions mentioned above can cause you to take trading decisions that might not be healthy for your portfolio.
+The emotions mentioned above can cause you to make trading decisions that might not be healthy for your portfolio.
 So, what do you do?

-Creating a risk management plan is essential to ensure that you book profits and losses are predetermined levels without allowing hope or
+Creating a risk management plan is essential to ensure that you book profits and losses at predetermined levels without allowing hope or